KevinW1998/kevinw1998.github.io/_posts/2018-11-17-history-of-haxagon.md

 ### Haxagon Remastered

 There is a huge problem with the first version of haxagon: It isn't user-friendly.
-A well-designed GUI would be better, at least for haxagon tasks which required a user inputs.
+A well-designed GUI would be better, at least for haxagon tasks which requires user inputs.
 But C++ isn't that good with GUIs.
 So I needed another language and I selected C#.
 C# has winforms which provides an easy way to create native GUIs.
 But with C# I would lose the possibility to use SDL_Mixer to hack me into the program without a hassle.
 So I needed an equally good solution for C# and luckily I found EasyHooks.
 With EasyHooks I can hack me in at run-time and do the necessary patches.
 And so was [Haxagon Remarstered](https://wohlsoft.ru/forum/viewtopic.php?f=58&t=2610) born, the one I eventually released to the public.

 ### The Reaction